WSQS/blog/_code/CppCon/2023/back_to_basics_functions.md

 ref: back to bask: object-oriented programming in cppcon 2019&2021

-ref: object-oriented programming in c++ in cppcon 2023
+ref: back to basics: object-oriented programming in c++ in cppcon 2022

 ref: Shah's youtube video.